-Veteran Centric: the Veteran is at the centre of all decisions.
+The Veteran is at the centre of all decisions.

-Compassionate: the Veteran is treated with compassion and respect.
+The Veteran is treated with compassion and respect.

-Support: the Veteran is provided with the necessary support services to succeed while at the College and in the program.
+The Veteran is provided with the necessary support services to succeed while at the College and in the program.

-Partnerships: the College works with all partners to help the Veteran succeed.
+The College works with all partners to help the Veteran succeed.